-If you’re considering NRT, it’s wise to talk to a healthcare provider to find the right dosage.
+If you’re considering NRT, it’s wise to talk with a healthcare professional to find the right dosage.
 They can also help you manage physical symptoms, provide tips for success, and connect you to quitting resources.

-Therapy can have a lot of benefit, particularly when you have underlying issues you’d like to work through.
+Therapy can have a lot of benefits, particularly when you have underlying concerns you’d like to work through.

 A therapist can help you:

 - Learn to manage emotions that factor into vaping.